 An immersive “Second-person” science fiction role-playing game.

-I hope Inurbis can offer some solace and contrast to our own dreary contrivances.
+I hope INURBIS can offer some solace to our own dreary contrivances.

 Contact HHRRIISSTT